Counting projections of rational curves: A formula for the number of solutions

 Starting from~$V_b$, we define a zero-dimensional subscheme in~$\p^1$ that will be used to describe the locus in~$\p^3$ where $\mscr{M}$ is not locally free.

 \begin{definition} Let $V_b \subseteq \C[s,t]_d$ be a vector subspace of dimension~$b+1$.
 Define

 If $G_0, \dotsc, G_b$ is a basis for~$V_b$, then we have

 Notice that the last description of~$\widehat{B}$ allows to endow it with the structure of a scheme.
-Using Euler's identity for homogeneous polynomials, and column reduction, one sees that the determinant in Equation~\eqref{equation:B_scheme} is a scalar multiple of
+Using Euler's identity for homogeneous polynomials, and column reduction, one sees that the determinant in Equation~\eqref{equation:B_scheme}, multiplied by a suitable power of~$s$, is a scalar multiple of

 If the determinant in Equation~\eqref{equation:wronskian} is identically zero, then in particular it is so when $s=1$.
 In this case, however, in Equation~\eqref{equation:wronskian} we get the Wronskian of the polynomials $G_0, \dotsc, G_b$, and the Wronskian of linearly independent polynomials cannot be identically zero (see~\cite{Bostan2010}).
 Hence it cannot happen that $\widehat{B} = \p^1$.
 Since the determinant in Equation~\eqref{equation:B_scheme} has degree~$(b+1)(d-b)$, then $\widehat{B}$ is a zero-dimensional scheme of length~$(b+1)(d-b)$. \end{definition}